Sound design is used in many different areas, such as music production, movies, games, software, and television.

 When To Use:

-- Remodelling vocals to make them sound more natural.
+- Remodeling vocals to make them sound more natural

 23. Eventide Quadravox Review